-Employers must train workers involved in permitrequired confined space operations so that they can perform their duties safely and understand the hazards in permit spaces and the methods used to isolate, control or protect workers from these hazards.
+Employers must train workers involved in permitrequired confined space operations so that they can perform their duties safely and understand the hazards in permit spaces and the methods used to isolate, control or protect workers.
 Workers not authorized to perform entry rescues must be trained on the dangers of attempting such rescues.